 Includes contributions from Jana Riess, Kimberly M. Berkey, Adam S. Miller, Jacob Rennaker, Jeremy Walker, Joseph M. Spencer, Jenny Webb, and Sharon J. Harris.

-Christ and Antichrist: Reading Jacob 7 is available for pre-order HERE.
+Christ and Antichrist: Reading Jacob 7 is available HERE.

 Praise for PMTS

 “In these conference proceedings stands the hope of a new kind of Mormon theology, one that brings women and men, academics and independents, philosophers and students of literature into the conversation about the meanings of faith and scripture.
 These essays are united by their firm commitment to the power of scripture and the possibility that holy writ may be rather more than it first appears.”

 —Samuel M. Brown, author of In Heaven as It Is on Earth: Joseph Smith and the Early Mormon Conquest of Death

 Joseph M. Spencer is an ancient scripture faculty member of Brigham Young University’s department of Religious Education.
 He earned a PhD in philosophy at the University of New Mexico and has published extensively on Latter-day Saint scripture and theology in BYU Studies Quarterly, the Journal of Philosophy and Scripture, and the Journal of Book of Mormon Studies where he serves as associate editor.
 Spencer is co-editor of the book series Groundwork: Studies in Theory and Scripture.
 His other books include Reading Nephi Reading Isaiah and For Zion: A Mormon Theology of Hope.